💲Fee Breakdown

 The funding rate is displayed on the Net Rate (L/S) label.
 Hover over it to display a tooltip explaining the long/short funding rates.

-The rollover fee reflects short-term volatility when applied to non-crypto assets (forex, commodities, indices).
+The rollover fee reflects underlying market carry costs.
+Applied to non-crypto assets (forex, commodities, indices, stocks).
 It:

 Compounds per block are realized when the position is closed